tymyrddin/purple/source/docs/admin-surface/strategy.md

 sites, does not appear to exist.
 It is unclear whether one is in development.
 Existing classification machinery treats individual documents as the unit of decision; aggregation across documents is not on its checklist.
 Closing the gap is partly a writing exercise (what would such a guide actually say?) and partly an institutional one (whose remit is it?).
 Both are genuinely hard.
-Neither is being done at the depth the cases on the sibling pages suggest is needed.
+Neither is being done at the depth the cases suggest is needed.

 ## Framework gap

-Standard security frameworks (ISO 27001, BIO, NIST CSF) focus on internal IT and physical perimeters.
+Standard security frameworks focus on internal IT and physical perimeters.
 They do not cover correlated public-data exposure, because the risk does not present at the perimeter.
 It presents in the publication choices of organisations that may not consider themselves part of the security stack at all: planning offices, water boards, procurement aggregators.